|This was a study on fibromyalgia, memory and exercise.|

 One of the main issues in brain fog is the inability to get oxygen and nutrients to the brain.
 In some people this can be a circulation issue so it makes sense that exercise can help.

 So apparently the next time we are experiencing a bad bout of fibro fog we just have to remember to exercise!
+Well I guess really we should be exercising on a regular basis.

 What kind of exercise will you be doing or are you doing regularly?
-I am doing hydrotherapy just once a week but hope to increase that soon and I also do some simple arm and leg and neck exercises every single day.
+I am doing hydrotherapy just once a week but I hope to increase that soon and I also do some simple arm and leg and neck exercises every single day.

 I would love you to post the exercise you do here, especially if you feel it benefits your fibro.